CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVnicUsnicSettings.md

 ```

 ### -Count
 Number of usNIC interfaces to be created.
+Valid values are 1 to 255 when the usNIC is enabled.
+When the usNIC is disabled, the default value is 0.

 ```yaml
 Type: long